itsPLK/ps5_lua_loader/README.md

 Fork of [remote_lua_loader](https://github.com/shahrilnet/remote_lua_loader)

-Automatically loads UMTX, ELF Loader, and your ELF payloads.
+Automatically loads umtx kernel exploit, elfloader, your elf payloads, and Lua scripts.
-Supports PS5 firmware up to 7.61.
+Supports PS5 firmwares up to 7.61.

 ## How to use
 * Create a directory named `ps5_lua_loader`.
-* Inside this directory, place your ELF payloads and an `autoload.txt` file.
+* Inside this directory, place your .elf/.bin/.lua files, and an `autoload.txt` file.
-    * In `autoload.txt`, list the ELF filenames you want to load (one per line).
+    * In autoload.txt, list the files you want to load (one per line).
-      Filenames are case-sensitive - make sure the names exactly match your ELF files.
+    * Filenames are case-sensitive - make sure the names exactly match your files.
     * You can add lines like `!1000` to make the loader wait 1000ms before sending the next payload.
+    * Note: Do not put kernel exploit (e.g. `umtx.lua`) or elfloader in `autoload.txt`, as they are loaded automatically.
 * Put the `ps5_lua_loader` directory in one of these locations:
     * In the root of a USB drive
     * In the internal drive at `/data/ps5_lua_loader`